Kollankoil

-Kollankoil is a panchayat town in Kodumudi taluk of Erode district in the Indian state of Tamil Nadu.
+KANDASAMYPALAYAM Kollankoil is a panchayat town in Kodumudi taluk of Erode district in the Indian state of Tamil Nadu.
 It is located in the north-western part of the state.
 Spread across an area of 12.12 km2, it had a population of 9,196 individuals as per the 2011 census.

 Geography and administration

-Kollankoil is located in Kodumudi taluk, Erode division of Erode district in the Indian state of Tamil Nadu.
+KANDASAMYPALAYAM kollankovil located in Kodumudi taluk, Erode division of Erode district in the Indian state of Tamil Nadu.
 Spread across an area of 12.12 km2, it is one of the 42 panchayat towns in the district.
 It is located in the north-western part of the state.

 The town panchayat is headed by a chairperson, who is elected by the members, who are chosen through direct elections.
 The town forms part of the Modakkurichi Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Erode Lok Sabha constituency that elects its member to the Parliament of India.